jobsub_q prints wrong info, no error diagnostic

 See below for an example of how to reproduce.

 mu2egpvm05 ~$ while true; do jobsub_q > tmp.txt; st=$?; grep -q fifebatch2 tmp.txt && echo worked st=$st || echo broke st=$st; sleep 10; done worked st=0 broke st=0 worked st=0 worked st=0 worked st=0 worked st=0 worked st=0 worked st=0 worked st=0 worked st=0 worked st=0 broke st=0

-#4 Updated by Dennis Box over 3 years ago
+#4 Updated by Dennis Box about 5 years ago

 doh branch 9976.
 Have been testing it on fifebatch-dev, killing a schedd manually and querying it with jobsub_q.
 The problem with condor_q -g is that it exits with the status of the last schedd that it checks, and I am not sure how it determines the order.
 Jobsub_q on the server now checks each schedd in turn with condor_q -name 'schedd_name' and throws and exits with non-zero status if any of them are bad.